 THIRD PARTY PAYMENT RECONCILIATION COMPANY

-Pharmacies must update the EFT and 835 health care electronic remittance advice forms located on Prime's website upon using a Reconciliation Company for the first time or upon changing the Reconciliation Company.
+Pharmacies must update the 835 health care electronic remittance advice forms upon using a Reconciliation Company for the first time or upon changing the Reconciliation Company.
+Contact Provider Relations at ProviderRelations@PrimeTherapeutics.com to receive the required forms.